Happy Monday! :)

 For December overall it looks like the Eastern half of the U.S. will end up the coldest and snowiest in 7 years while the Western half is the warmest in 3 years with the least snowfall in 11 years.
 Snowy December in the Northeast bring 86% odds that the rest of the Winter will be cold and snowy with much above average snowfall so this is just the start of a pretty bad winter in the Lakes-Northeast.

 We hope you have a great week and travel safe if you're getting an early start.
-Follow us on Facebook and Twitter for daily updates.
+Follow us on Facebook

 - Captain Kirk out.